afnandamra/book_app/README.md

 Finish time: 8:00 pm

-Actual time needed to complete:
+Actual time needed to complete: 15 minutes

 ### Lab 12 : 1-3-2021
-01-03-2021 pm - Application now has a fully-functional express server, with a GET route for the home page and the search form.
+01-03-2021 8:00pm - Application now has a fully-functional express server, with a GET route for the home page and the search form, with ability to add and get to/from database.

-#### Feature 1:

-Estimate of time needed to complete:

-Start time:

-Finish time:

-Actual time needed to complete:

-#### Feature 2:

-Estimate of time needed to complete:

-Start time:

-Finish time:

-Actual time needed to complete:

-#### Feature 3:

-Estimate of time needed to complete:

-Start time:

-Finish time:

-Actual time needed to complete:

 ### Lab 13 : 2-3-2021
 02-03-2021 pm - Application now has a fully-functional express server, with a GET route for the home page and the search form.